StarDylan/Audrey-Alarm/README.md

-# Audrey-Alarm
-Allows our Sonos system to tell me whenever a specific bluetooth device has entered a room.

-Place detectable bluetooth device's UUID into the .cfg file.
+#BTDevice Check

+##Operation
+A python script designed to allow a raspberry pi to detect specific bluetooth devices of a certain UUID

+##Configuration
+To configure a bluetooth device, enter the UUID of the device in the .cfg file, than enter the name of the device seperated by a comma, lastly seperate devices by another comma.